26 Feb 2026

 More Lifetime Milestones

-Lifetime Gold members will now enjoy greater recognition on their journey towards Lifetime Platinum.
+Lifetime Gold members will also enjoy greater recognition on their journey towards Lifetime Platinum.
 For every 10,000 Status Credits earned beyond the Lifetime Gold threshold, members will receive a complimentary year of Platinum status.
 These years can be ‘banked’ and activated at a time of the member’s choosing (with a limit of five banked years).
 This feature will launch in 2027.

 Enhanced Tier Benefits